Surgery Physician Assistant Fellowship

 What are the rotations, what are the electives?

-Core rotations are congenital heart surgery, general pediatric surgery, neurosurgery, ophthalmology, orthopedic surgery, otolaryngology, plastic and reconstructive surgery, trauma, urology, and an innovative new addition, surgical hospitalists.
+Core rotations are pediatric surgical subspecialties, including congenital heart surgery, general pediatric surgery, hand/microsurgery, neurosurgery, ophthalmology, otolaryngology, plastic and reconstructive surgery, Surgical ICU, surgical hospitalists, trauma, and urology.
 Electives are interventional radiology, pediatric and adolescent gynecology, emergency center, critical care medicine, orthopedic surgery, transplant, hematology/oncology, or any core service.

 How many hours a week do you work?